zenml-io/template-starter/template/README.md

 data by using some of the ZenML utility abstractions.
 You saw how to view your artifacts and stacks via the client as well as the ZenML Dashboard.

 If you want to learn more about ZenML as a tool, then the [:page_facing_up: **ZenML Docs**](https://docs.zenml.io/) are the perfect place to get started.
+In particular, the [Production Guide](https://docs.zenml.io/user-guide/production-guide/) goes into more detail as to how to transition these same pipelines into production on the cloud.

 The best way to get a production ZenML instance up and running with all batteries included is the [ZenML Cloud](https://zenml.io/cloud).
 Check it out!